paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 (1) any service-recipient engaged in a trade or business pays in the course of such trade or business during any calendar year remuneration to any person for services performed by such person, and

-(2) the aggregate of such remuneration paid to such person during such calendar year is $600 or more, then the service-recipient shall make a return, according to the forms or regulations prescribed by the Secretary, setting forth the aggregate amount of such payments and the name and address of the recipient of such payments.
+(2) the aggregate of such remuneration paid to such person during such calendar year equals or exceeds the dollar amount in effect for such calendar year under section 6041(a), then the service-recipient shall make a return, according to the forms or regulations prescribed by the Secretary, setting forth the aggregate amount of such payments (including a separate accounting of any such amounts reasonably designated as cash tips and the occupation described in section 224(d)(1) of the person receiving such tips) and the name and address of the recipient of such payments.
 For purposes of the preceding sentence, the term “service-recipient” means the person for whom the service is performed.

 **(b) Direct sales of $5,000 or more**